 Community Action Partnership of Utah (CAP Utah) is the statewide association for Utah's nine Community Action Agencies.
 The Community Action network envisions an end to poverty in Utah.
 Our member agencies work toward this vision every day by providing services to low-income families and individuals across the state.

-CAP Utah leads, strengthens, and supports the Community Action network in order to build thriving communities and end poverty.
+CAP Utah leads, strengthens, and supports the Community Action network by working with community stakeholders to advocate for vulnerable populations, build thriving communities, and end poverty.

 We envision a state where residents are self-sufficient and communities are thriving.